solutious/solutious.github.com/blog/_posts/ruby/2010-09-07-do-not-waste-time-on-tests.md

 who: delano
 ---

 I don't enjoy wasted effort.
 Not many people do.
-When it comes to testing software, I've often felt like I was wasting my time.
+When it comes to testing the code I write, I've often felt like I was wasting my time.
 And sometimes I was.
-Not often, but enough that I thought to myself, *there's got to be a better way.*
+Not often, but enough that it got me thinking, *there's got to be a better way.*

 ## Some problems I have with tests and testing ##